 Consider eating a breakfast cereal with milk (low-fat), a fruit with a corresponding low-fat yogurt, a cornbread or a hash-brown with jam – about two to four hours before your training or competition.

 For greater performance, it is important that your body gets anywhere between 100 and 200 calories 30 to 45 minutes before your workout.
-A sports drink, an energy breakfast bar, a bagel or banana would be great.
+A sports drink, an energy breakfast bar, a bagel or banana would be great nutrition for rowers.

-For your body’s recovery, take a light carb within an hour of a rowing event, followed by a well-balanced meal within two to four hours of your workout activity.
+For your body’s recovery, take a light carb within an hour of a rowing event, followed by a well-balanced meal within two to four hours of your workout activity will help with replacing the calories burned rowing.

 For the post-workout snack, consider taking your favorite sports drink, a cereal bar, a sandwich or fruit.
 Your meal at this time should comprise between 15 and 20 grams of protein along with the light carb.

-Low-fat yogurt, milk, cottage cheese, nuts, peanut butter, seeds, lean meats, eggs, chicken, legumes and soy products are healthy protein-rich options you can choose from.
+Low-fat yogurt, milk, cottage cheese, nuts, peanut butter, seeds, lean meats, eggs, chicken, legumes and soy products are healthy protein-rich options of nutrition for rowers to choose from.

 While heathy carb-containing and protein foods should be part of your daily meal plan, don’t forget to keep your body well supplied with other essential nutrients such as vitamins and basic fats as well.

-The other essential meals to include in your diet would be drinks (consider stocking cartons of long life fruit juice and regular or low calories squash), fruits and vegetables.
+The other essential meals to include in your diet would be drinks (consider stocking cartons of long life fruit juice and regular or low calories squash), fruits and vegetables which are a great source of nutrition for rowers.

 Rather than buy lots of fruits and vegetables and leave them in the fridge all week long till they lose their nutrient content, buy small amounts of fresh fruits and vegetables frequently to take them while fresh.